gammafunk/dcss-rc/README.md

 *force_mores.lua* and a call to `force_mores()` in your `ready()` function.

 ## bread_swing

-Automatic bread swinging for either a single or fixed number of turns.
-An item in a fixed inventory slot (default is 'c') is automatically wielded if it isn't already.
+Automatic bread swinging for either a single turn or fixed number of turns.
+An item in a fixed inventory slot is automatically wielded if it isn't already.
+The default slot used is that of a bread or meat ration, but see configuration below.
 This function prevents you from swinging if hostiles are in LOS and interrupts multi-turn swings if hostiles wander into LOS or any relevant message occurs.

 To enable in your rc, add a lua code block with the contents of *bread_swing.lua* and a call to `bread_swing()` in your `ready()` function.
 Additionally assign two macro keys, one with a target of `===one_bread_swing` for the single-turn swing and one with a target of `===start_bread_swing` for the multiple turn swing.

+If the variable `automatic_slot` is true (default), the swing item slot is automatically chosen to that of any bread or meat ration in inventory on turn 0 or if a slot isn't chosen already.
+If `automatic_slot` is false or no ration is found, the slot in the variable `fallback_slot` is used (default is slot 'c').
+The variable `num_swing_turns` sets the max number of swing (default 20).

 ## safe_eat
 Prompt when eating in LOS of charmed tier-one demon, such as those made by summon greater demon, since they can become hostile mid-meal.
 To enable in your rc, add a lua code block with the contents of *force_mores.lua* and make a macro binding your 'e' key to `===safe_eat`.